hilverd/lein-ns-dep-graph/README.md

 # lein-ns-dep-graph

-This is a Leiningen plugin to show the namespace dependencies of project sources as a graph.
+This is a Leiningen plugin to show the namespace dependencies of Clojure project sources as a graph.

 ## Acknowledgements